chriswayg/windows-debloated-with-privacy/README.md

 ### Telemetry, Updates & Lock Screen
 * Start the Local Group Policy Editor
-	* create a shortcut for Local Group Policy Editor  `gpedit.msc` on the start menu and add it to *Windows Administrative Tools*
+	* create a shortcut for *Local Group Policy Editor*  `gpedit.msc` on the Desktop and move it to *Windows Administrative Tools*
 * Use Group Policy Editor to set your organization’s telemetry level:
 	* From Local Group Policy Editor, go to
 		* Computer Configuration > Administrative Templates > Windows Components > Data Collection and Preview Builds.
 	* Double-click 'Allow Telemetry'
 	* Select Enable
-	* In the Options box, select Level 0, and then click OK
+	* In the Options box, select Level 0, and then click OK (Level 0 is only available on the Entrerprise edition)
 * Delay Updates
 	* Go to: Computer Configuration > Administrative Templates > Windows Components > Windows Update > Windows Update for Business
 	* Quality Updates: defer 7 days
 	* Feature Updates - Semi Annual Channel: defer 90 days
 * Disable Lock Screen
-	* Go to: Computer Configuration > Policies > Administrative Templates > Control Panel> Personalization
+	* Go to: Computer Configuration > Policies > Administrative Templates > Control Panel > Personalization
 	* Enable: "Do not display the lock screen"
-* Disable Cortana (optional, as already done in debloater)
+* Disable Cortana (optional, as already done in Debloater)
 	* Go to: Computer Configuration > Administrative Templates > Windows Components > Search
 	* Allow Cortana - disable Cortana